← BACK TO JOURNAL

 Ask: "Is the workmanship warranty issued by the company doing the install, or by a third party?"
 Some installers white-label their warranty through a marketing partner that may or may not exist in 2036.
 You want the warranty issued by an entity with skin in the game.

-Itemize: list price, state credits (if applicable, and itemized by program — SuSI in NJ, SMART in MA, AZ Residential Solar Tax Credit, SGIP in CA), local utility rebates, and the federal ITC shown separately as your tax claim.
-If a quote mashes everything into a single "after-incentives" number, ask for the itemized version.
+For cash and loan quotes: itemize state credits (SuSI in NJ, SMART in MA, AZ Residential Solar Tax Credit, SGIP in CA), local utility rebates, and any other incentives line-by-line.
+State incentives now do most of the math on payback, so a quote that bundles them into a single "after-incentives" number is hiding which lever is doing the work.
+Ask for the itemized version.

 5. Cancellation clause — verify the window matches your state's law